-The balance sheet makes up part of the accounts and basically shows what the business looks like in terms of its assets and liabilities.
+The balance sheet makes up part of the accounts and shows what the business looks like in terms of its assets and liabilities.
 It typically shows assets at the top, followed by all the liabilities with a balancing figure at the bottom.
-If the figure at the bottom is negative it basically means that even if the company sold everything and collected all the money owed to it, it still wouldn't be able to pay off its debts.
+If the figure at the bottom is negative it means that even if the company sold everything and collected all the money owed to it, it still wouldn't be able to pay off its debts.

 Basic rate tax

 Basic rate tax is the tax you pay on income over the personal allowance (£12,500 in 2019/20) and under the higher rate tax threshold (£50,000 in 2019/20).
-Basic rate tax on salary or self-employed income is 20%, on dividends it's 7.5%.
+Basic rate tax on salary or self-employed income is 20%, on dividends, it's 7.5%.

 Benefits in kind

-Benefits in kind is anything that a business pays for that benefits employees personally.
+Benefits in kind could be anything that a business pays for that benefits employees personally.
 A common example would be a company car.
 The business miles are a normal business expense but personal use of a company car counts as a benefit in kind.
 Other common examples might be health insurance or a mobile phone that is used personally.
 Benefits in kind are subject to tax and either need to go through the payroll or reported at the end of a tax year in a P11d form.